warner/petmail/docs/mailbox.rst

 The following transports are defined or planned:

+* tcp: a special wire protocol (defined below) is used on a simple TCP connection.
 * http: this defines a set of POST and GET messages which enqueue, retrieve, and delete messages
 * file: [for local development] this transport uses a local subdirectory, and stores one message per file
 * smtp: messages are delivered as normal SMTP messages, consumed by a receiving node rather than by a human

+Each transport descriptor needs to convey three pieces of information:

+* Reachability data for the mailbox.
+This is frequently a hostname/IP-address and a port number.
+Some transports have other forms of indirection, so this could instead be a Tor hidden-service (.onion) address, or a SMTP mailbox name (username@host), or a local directory name.
+* Encryption pubkey for the mailbox.
+This is a 32-byte Curve25519 pubkey.
+All clients who share a mailbox will use the same pubkey.
+The intention is to conceal the ultimate recipient of each message from an eavesdropper watching the mailbox's inlet.
+* Client Identifier.
+This is a 32-byte random string, unique to each client.
+  Messages will contain this identifier inside the encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
+  Mailboxes will maintain a table mapping client-identifier to the client, allowing each client to fetch only its own messages.

 Renting an Inbox
 ----------------